howard-tzw/vue-select/docs/docs/ru/guide/values.md

 When combining `taggable` with `reduce`, you must define the `createOption` prop.
-The `createOption` function is responsible for defining the structure of the objects that Vue Select will create for you when adding a tag.
+The `createOption` function is responsible for defining the structure of the objects that Vs Vue3 Select will create for you when adding a tag.
 It should return a value that has the same properties as the rest of your `options`.

-If you don't define `createOption`, Vue Select will construct a simple object following this structure: `{[this.label]: searchText}`.
+If you don't define `createOption`, Vs Vue3 Select will construct a simple object following this structure: `{[this.label]: searchText}`.
 If you're using `reduce`, this is probably not what your options look like, which is why you'll need to set the function yourself.